 This tank meets the international standards set by the International Association of Plumbing and Mechanical Officials (IAPMO) and the Canadian Standards Association.

-The versatile tank can be attached to any type of RV.
-Moreover, you can use it for black water or grey water, depending on your preferences and needs.
+The versatile tank can be attached to any type of RV and can be used for black or grey water, depending on your preferences and needs.

-If you’re used to traveling alone on your RV, then the SmartTote Portable RV Waste Tote Tank is the one for you.
-With a storage capacity of 12 gallons, this model is great if you’re on the hunt for smaller tanks.
+If you’re used to traveling alone in your RV, then the SmartTote Portable RV Waste Tote Tank is for you.
+With a storage capacity of 12 gallons, this model is great if you’re looking for smaller tanks.

-This SmartTote tank may be small in size, but this does not mean it lacks in terms of quality.
-Made of polypropylene, this tank is quite sturdy.
-It is very easy to move thanks to its rubber wheels and tow bracket.
+This SmartTote tank may be small in size, but this does not mean it lacks quality.
+Made of polypropylene, it is quite sturdy.
+Thanks to its rubber wheels and tow bracket, it is very easy to move.

 Moreover, the AutoStopTM Level Gauge prevents overspilling and ventilates the tank by making drainage smoother.